 By the early 1970s, the Geography Department had 11 full-time and two part-time professors.
 Courses were often revised to meet the specific needs of employers.
 Diverse course offerings included recreation planning, biophysical systems, and environmental studies.

 As the department grew and expanded, its name did as well.
 In 1960, the Department of Conservation and Agriculture became a part of the Geography Department.
 In March 1963, agriculture was discontinued as a part of geography.
 The name of the Geography Department was changed to the Department of Geography, Earth Sciences, Conservation, and Planning, effective July 1, 1986.
 In 1998 the name reverted to the Geography Department.

 In 2011, the renamed Earth, Environmental, and Geographical Sciences Department launched a revised curriculum.
-The four new programs currently offered are environmental studies and sustainability, environmental science, earth science, and geomatics.
+The four programs currently offered are Environmental Studies & Sustainability, Environmental Science, Earth Science, and GIS & Technology.
 True to the roots of the institution, students can still prepare for a career in teaching.
-The secondary education programs prepare students to teach geography and earth science, or students can focus on social studies or integrated sciences.
-About 300 students are majoring in programs offered by the EEGS Department.
+The secondary education programs related to EEGS prepare students to social studies or integrated sciences.
+About 240 students are majoring in programs offered by the EEGS Department.